-This past week I spoke with a group of executives about increasing collaboration amongst their leadership teams.
-The discussion invariably tilted toward the challenges they were experiencing in attracting (and more importantly) keeping younger talent.
-As the discussion progressed I took a moment to point out some possibly not so obvious considerations.
+Recently, I spoke with a group of executives about increasing collaboration amongst their leadership teams.
+The discussion tilted toward the challenges they were experiencing in attracting and keeping younger talent.
+As the discussion progressed I took a moment to point out some not so obvious considerations and my point was simple; millenials are not the issue:

 1. The difficulty older generations have in understanding how younger generations think is an age-old problem.
 Literally.
 My parents are still wondering why I quit the security of my last job despite my unhappiness.